Skip to main content

 The IMA officially recognizes more than 5,500 minerals (5,650 as of December, 2020).
 About half are named after people, the rest mostly have names that refer to discovery locations, chemical compositions, or to mineral properties.
 Most common minerals belong to the silicate, oxide, hydroxide, or sulfide and sulfosalt classes.
 Oxides and hydroxides together account for about 500 species.
 Sulfides and sulfosalts also account for about 500 species.
 The silicate class contains the largest number of minerals, with more than 800 known.
 In contrast, the native element class contains just a handful of members.

-This page titled 1.4: Classifying Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.4: Classifying Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.